Herrnhut

+In 2016, the town was awarded the honorary title European City of the Reformation by the Communion of Protestant Churches in Europe, and in 2024, Herrnhut was inscribed on the World Heritage List as part of the serial site "Moravian Church Settlements" (Siedungen der Herrnhuter Brüdergemeinde) alongside Christiansfeld (Denmark), Bethlehem (USA) and Gracehill (Northern Ireland).
+Herrnhut lies between the larger towns of Löbau and Zittau in the hilly foreland of the Zittau Mountains on the Petersbach, the longest headstream of the Pließnitz, a tributary of the Lusatian Neisse.

 Geography

 It is located in the historic Upper Lusatia region, on the road Bundesstraße 178, and on the Zittau–Löbau railway line.
 Herrnhut is about 10 km south-east of Löbau, 15 km north-west of Zittau, and 25 km south-west of the district capital Görlitz.

 The municipality borders on, among other municipalities, Oderwitz.

 Subdivisions

 Herrnhut is also the name of the largest town in the municipality.
 Since 1 January 2013, when Berthelsdorf was incorporated, the municipal area contains 11 subdivisions: